ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/storing-data-on-the-blockchain.md

 }
 ```

-## Step 2: Create a SHA256 hash of your ESP32s Chip ID
+## Step 2: Create a SHA256 Hash of Your ESP32s Chip ID

 The data we will be posting is a SHA256 hash of your boards Chip ID.
 Let's start by creating a method for doing this.